 The four-Diamond Peppermill Resort has converted completely from natural-gas boilers to geothermal heat.
 The 2.2 million sq ft facility is heated by a hydronic hot water system derived from on-site wells, including one well 4,421 feet deep in one of its parking lots that came on line in 2010.

-Since launching its biomass fuel system in 2010, Seattle Steam, founded in 1893 as a safe heat supply shortly after the 1889 Great Seattle Fire leveled every building on this street, is being considered as a model for efficient, renewable energy for the future.
+Since launching its biomass fuel system in 2010, Enwave Seattle (formerly Seattle Steam), founded in 1893 as a safe heat supply shortly after the 1889 Great Seattle Fire leveled every building on this street, is being considered as a model for efficient, renewable energy for the future.
 Public Radio Station KUOW's Ann Dornfeld reports, with interviews of Stan Gent, President of Seattle Steam and Seattle City Council President Richard Conlin.

 Sonoma Wine Company, a major bottler of California wines in Grafton, California, installed a hybrid solar array from Cogenra that generates both electricity and hot water in one system.
 The system has reduced the facility's natural gas needs by 45% and allowed expansion of the operation without increasing energy requirements.